noxthot/ss22_julia_workshop/pages/introduction/worksheet_1.md

 VMinus = Diagonal([v[1:midMinus]; zeros(midPlus)])
 VPlus = Diagonal([zeros(midMinus); v[(midPlus + 1):end]])
 ```

+Recall that in Julia, you do not need to specify data types.
+However, sometimes it becomes handy or even necessary to do so.
+Here, we have explicitly stated that `midMinus = Int(ceil(nv / 2))` must be an integer.
+This was needed, since we interpret `midMinus` as an index in an array.
 }

 Lastly, the so called scattering matrix $\mathbf{G}$ is given as